Home | New Testament Studies | John Table of Contents | Previous Section | Next Section |

 4. possibly it refers to Christ Himself as the "seed of Abraham" (cf. Luke 1:55; John 8:33,37; Gal.
 3:16)

-6. apparently this was a term used by the Gnostics to speak of the divine spark in all humans
+6. apparently this was a term used by the Gnostics to speak of their Greek philosophical view of a divine spark in all humans

 Number 4 is probably the best contextual option of all of these theories, but remember, John chose his vocabulary to refute the incipient Gnostics within the Christian community (i.e., #6).